iambharath-ashok/Angular/Observables.md

 -	Since observable is going to work only when we subscribe to it, we can chain multiple operators together like map(), catch(), do(), retry(3) etc

+#	RxJs

+-	RxJs is a third party library that angular uses heavily for asynchronous operations
+-	RxJs is Reactive Programming library which is all about observables